-With the new Holy Cross Social Justice program, students enter into a unique space in which course content, service activities and their retreat experiences facilitate a rich praxis, making the transition from their formation as Holy Cross men and women to transforming themselves and the world around them, applying newfound knowledge to the challenging circumstances and problems they encounter in society.
+Students enter into a unique space in which course content, service activities, and their retreat experiences facilitate a rich praxis, transforming themselves and the world around them, applying new found knowledge to the challenging circumstances and problems they encounter in society.

 Theme: Being Family